michaelu123/adfc2/README.md

 # adfc2
-read bicycle tours from "ADFC Tourenportal" and convert to text or pdf
+read bicycle events from "ADFC Tourenportal" and convert to text or Word (.docx).

 This is a Python program either running in a UI, if started from adfc_gui.py, or running as a Scribus script, when Scribus is told to run the script adfc_rest2.py.